 TTC Green Initiatives

-The Innovation and Sustainability Strategy will be TTC’s strategy to better serve customers, reduce the TTC’s impact on the environment, and harden the TTC’s operational resiliency for extreme weather events.
+The Innovation and Sustainability Strategy outlines how the TTC will better serve customers, reduce its environmental impact, and strengthen our operations to withstand extreme weather events.

-The TTC continues to modernize our service, and green initiatives are essential to the process.
-We are working towards a zero-emissions fleet that will continue to deliver safe and reliable service, while decarbonizing our facilities and operations for a greener future.
+The TTC continues to modernize its service, and sustainability initiatives are essential to that process.
+We are working towards a zero-emissions fleet that will maintain safe, reliable service, while decarbonizing facilities and operations to support a greener future.

-Charger technology continues to evolve and we are on the leading edge.
-Our gradual installation allows us to install new chargers with twice the power output as the ones installed in 2019 in the same sized package.
+Charger technology continues to evolve, and the TTC is on the leading edge.
+Our phased installation allows us to install new chargers with twice the power output as the ones installed in 2019.

 An important piece of the Green Bus Program’s success is the implementation of the charging systems ahead of bus deliveries.
 We are fortunate that Ontario’s energy sector is among the cleanest in North America.
 We have power generation (nuclear, hydro, thermal, and wind) from Ontario Power Generation, power transmission through HydroOne, and power distribution from Toronto Hydro all providing primary power to our grid.
 Substations are then used as an interface from the power grid to our depots to enable the TTC’s microgrid.